 Proximity to Banff Hot Springs Pool

 It’s the perfect temperature, has tons of noodles to float with and boasts prettier views than the Hot Springs.
-Naturally, the pool is complimentary for guests, but you can buy a pass in 3, 6 or 12-month bundles to use the pool and fitness facilities as often as you like.
+Naturally, the Fairmont Banff Springs pool is complimentary for guests, but you can buy a pass in 3, 6 or 12-month bundles to use the pool and fitness facilities as often as you like.

-Not many hotels sport their own bowling alley, but you’ll find four lanes of five-pin bowling here.
+Not many hotels sport their own bowling alley, but you’ll find four lanes of five-pin bowling at Fairmont Banff.
 Even if you’re not a guest, you can use the space for kiddie birthday parties and group outings in Banff.

 How to get what you want at a fancy hotel